top of page

 Santa Barbara Nutritionist

 Our eating habits are often hard-wired reflex mechanisms that stem from many different origins including, personal and religious beliefs, food preferences, lifestyle, socioeconomic status and genetic factors.
+General nutritional principles are important, but it's not the end-all to finding the right diet for your individual body.

 Macro vs Micro-Nutrients